motform/virtual-fortunes/README.md

 * Larger cookie jar
 * History, so that one can get the context of the most recent quote
 * Formatting options.
-* Flag to filter fortune length
+* Flag to filter fortune size